codefresh-io/docs.codefresh.io/_docs/gitops-integrations/ci-integrations/codefresh-classic.md

 View and analyze logs for Codefresh pipelines through the Logs tab.
 When a Codefresh pipeline is run, it is added to the Logs tab.
 You can:
 * Filter by status or by date range to view a subset of actions
-* Navigate to the build file in Codefresh Classic, and view the Codefresh report image step
+* Navigate to the build file for the pipeline, and view the Codefresh report image step

 {% include image.html
 lightbox="true"
 file="/images/integrations/classic/classic-logs-tab.png"
 url="/images/integrations/classic/classic-logs-tab.png"
-alt="Codefresh Classic: Logs tab" caption="Codefresh Classic: Logs tab" max-width="50%"
+alt="Codefresh pipelines: Logs tab" caption="Codefresh pipelines: Logs tab" max-width="50%"
 %}

 **Build in Codefresh**

-The Run column includes the link to the pipeline in Codefresh Classic.
+The Run column includes the link to the pipeline in Codefresh.

-Here is an example of the pipeline build  in Codefresh Classic with the Enrich image for CSDP step (top) and the log (down).
+Here is an example of the pipeline build in Codefresh with the Enrich image for GitOps step (top) and the log (down).

 {% include image.html
 lightbox="true"
 file="/images/integrations/classic/classic-pipeline-enrich-step.png"
 url="/images/integrations/classic/classic-pipeline-enrich-step.png"
-alt="Codefresh Classic pipeline with Codefresh enrich image step" caption="Codefresh Classic pipeline with Codefresh enrich image step" max-width="50%"
+alt="Codefresh pipeline with Codefresh GitOps enrich image step" caption="Codefresh pipeline with Codefresh GitOps enrich image step" max-width="50%"
 %}